GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   * Judging for Phase 2 will occur from October 31, 2022 through November 20, 2022.

   * Finalists will be awarded by November 21, 2022.
+prizes: >-
+  #### Total Prize Awards Available

+  $3,325,000 in FY20 funds.

+  #### Prize Breakdown

+  * Phase 1 FY20 (Identification of successful programs): Up to 20 submissions may be selected to each receive a prize of up to $50,000.

+  * Phase 2 FY21 (Awarding plans for sustainability and replication and/or expansion): The participants selected to receive a prize for Phase 1 may compete for consideration to receive a prize in Phase 2.
+Up to 15 submissions may be selected to each receive a prize of up to $75,000.

+  * Phase 3 FY22 (Awarding programs that have successfully replicated and/or expanded): The participants selected to receive a prize in Phase 2 may compete for consideration to receive a prize in Phase 3.
+Up to 12 submissions may be selected to each receive a prize of up to $100,000.

+  * All winners will be notified via email.

+  Awardees will be expected to present their program for Office on Women’s Health staff and members of the public at the end of each award phase.
+This presentation may be virtual or in-person and prize funds are expected to be used to facilitate this presentation.
 rules: >-
   #### Eligibility